utzn/payloads-scripts-etc/README.md

-# Scripts
+# Toolkit
-A collection of scripts (bash, PowerShell, Python) which I have found to be useful.
+A collection of scripts / payloads and so on which I have found to be helpful during engagements.

 ## One-Liners